LionelDraghi/bbt/README.md

 1. An "Overview" header and a first text
    All this is ignored, because :
    - bbt processes **only** Gherkin headers *# Features*, *# Background*, and *# Scenario* or *# Example*.
-   - bbt considers all lines as comment, except Step lines.
+   - bbt considers all text lines as comment, except Step lines.

    bbt staying out of the way, you're free to use almost without constraints markdown to draft nice documentations.